digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes.md

 - If you were a journal editor/PhD student, which type would you prefer? (-> connect to frequency table: theoretical reviews are often pursued)

-## Before classification exercise
+### Before classification exercise

 - Discuss reading strategy (skim headings/figures etc)
 - Ask students to take notes: which parts (figures/statements) led to your decisions?

-## Classification results
+### Classification results

+Discuss results in groups of goals (testing - explaining, understanding, describing) Ask students about the differences between types in the groups (what are the key characteristics you noticed?)

 - Otte-Trojel2016: Realist review
 - King2006b: Meta-analysis
 - Melville2004: Theoretical
 - Kitsiou2017: Umbrella
-- Belanger2011: Critical
+- Belanger2011: Critical - highlight that privacy is a multilevel construct but rarely studied as such
 - Petter2008: Qualitative systematic
 - Powell2004: Scoping
 - Shim2002: Narrative
 - Seuring2013: Descriptive

+Any item that you would use as an inspiration (for your proposal)?

+### What can we publish from a review project

+Highlight that open science is just getting started in the area of literature reviews

+End of first session: take notes on your ideas and how to introduce your topic, take notes on questions you would need to research

-# Steps
+## Steps

 Ask students to adopt the perspective of a reviewer and scrutinize methodological choices

-# Problem formulation
+## Problem formulation

 Examples:

 - gap spotting: applying and testing transaction cost economics in different empirical contexts (different organizations/geographies)
 - problematization: transformational leadership theory is often glorified with a focus on the positive outcomes.
 A problematization approach may consider unintended outcomes (e.g., promoting groupthink or suppressing dissenting opinions within an organization)

-# Search
+## Search

 Exercise (Review the search strategy)